enjoikumar/SBLM/README.md

 The only color in the page are the studios which guide the user to click on the divs that will direct them further onto the site.
 If the highlighted divs aren't an indicator the nav bar is, which will direct users to the work and contact page.

+# Work
+The work page contains selected projects by the SBLM curated by the principles.
+As of right now there are 20 projects with many more to come as proposals get completed.
+The work page is heavy on jquery and DOM manipulation as there is a shuffle function implemented where upon refresh the order of the projects is being changed.
+There is a filter bar where users can filter through each of the five studios and upon doing so the projects associated with the studio will be colorized.
+Hovering over a project will reveal it's title, and clicking on one will lead you to the project page where the user can learn more about the selected proposal and see site photography.